Chapter 8:

 ‘Maybe…’ she whispered.

-That tiny maybe again.
+A tiny maybe.
 A door barely cracked open, but open nonetheless.

-She bent down to set the bag of bread on the ground and the motion made her sleeve slide back for half a second.
+She bent down to set the bag of kibbles on the ground and the motion made her sleeve slide back for half a second.
 Just long enough to see the faint, healed-over edges of something that didn’t belong on someone so gentle.
-Not fresh bruises, but some marks of a life that had not always been kind.
+Not fresh bruises or wounds, but some marks of a life that had not always been kind.

 She tugged her sleeve down immediately.
 I pretended not to see.
 I didn’t look again, but my chest ached.